As Texas border arrests law teeters in court, other GOP states also push tougher immigration policy

 In New Hampshire, lawmakers are nearing passage of legislation to let police bring trespassing charges against people suspected of illegally entering the U.S. from Canada.

 On Wednesday, the state Senate honored Riley’s family.
-During the ceremony, her father, Jason Riley, blamed immigrant-protecting sanctuary policies in Athens, where University of Georgia is located, for his daughter's death and urged Gov. Brian Kemp to declare an invasion, the legal justification Texas has used for its policies allowing arrests of undocumented immigrants outside of jail settings.
+During the ceremony, her father, Jason Riley, blamed immigrant-protecting sanctuary policies in Athens, where University of Georgia is located, for his daughter's death and urged Gov. Brian Kemp to declare an “invasion,” Texas' argument to defend a series of escalating measures along the border.
+Last month, a federal judge in Texas rejected those claims while blocking the state’s new arrest law.

 “A man with an evil heart stole her life.
 He was in this country and in this state illegally," Jason Riley said.
-"I’m begging every senator in this chamber that you protect citizens from this illegal invasion.”
+“My vision for every senator in this chamber is that you protect citizens from this illegal invasion.”

-Meanwhile, it's yet to be seen whether a number of other Republican-led states, many of which are pushing different bills and sending their National Guard members to the border, will embrace the Texas-style bill, particularly if another court ruling favors the state.
+Meanwhile, it's yet to be seen whether some other Republican-led states, many of which are pushing different bills and sending their National Guard members to the border, will embrace the Texas-style bill, particularly if another court ruling favors the state.

 The Biden administration is suing to block the Texas measure, arguing it’s a clear violation of federal authority that would cause chaos in immigration law and wreak havoc on international relations.